plandem/angular-rbac/README.md

 Btw, how many requests will be sent to server at last example and what permissions will be checked?
 Ok, ok....two request will be sent to server:
 > ["User", "Admin"] and ["Guest"].

 Why only one checking at last request?
 That's because that checking was already requested.
+Why two request to server?
+Because, we checked at controller.
+Only directives optimized for number of request, not controllers.

 **N.B.:**
 **$rbac.allow()** is not requesting permission check, it only returns current state of that permission (**true**, **false**, **undefined**).